hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 6. Review `the tutorial on this page <"https://pynative.com/python-matplotlib-exercise/">`_and be prepared to discuss the code, particularly how Matplotlib is how used.

+7. Modify the code above so that you log into your own ArcGIS Online account and display a web map.